 If you’ve read many of my articles, you know that I am a huge proponent of diversifying your investments.
 I believe in never putting all of your eggs in the same basket.
 When I heard about Bitcoin, there was a huge appetite for cryptocurrency among investors and Bitcoin was leading the charge.

 One thing I decided was that I was going to learn how to invest in Bitcoin stock.
 Well after doing some digging on the internet, it became clear: “There is no such thing as Bitcoin Stock!”
-The reason is because Bitcoin isn’t a company.
+The reason is that Bitcoin isn’t a company.
 When you buy stock, you are buying shares of a company.
-This means that when you buy shares, you own a percentage of the company that is proportional to the amount of shares you purchased!
+This means that when you buy shares, you own a percentage of the company that is proportional to the number of shares you purchased!
 Bitcoin; meanwhile, is a form of digital currency or for the computer savvy, a protocol.

 That being said, if you want to buy bitcoin on the stock market, there is a way!

 You can buy shares of GBTC which is the Bitcoin Investment Trust.
 GBTC is known as an ETF or Exchange Traded Fund.
 So, what is the trust and how does it work?
 The trust is a company that owns bitcoin on its investor’s behalf.
 In this case, that company is called Grayscale (hence the G in GBTC).
 Grayscale owns many Bitcoins (currently over 230,000) and sells shares to investors that equate to a percentage of the Bitcoin that they possess.
 You then get to own Bitcoin without actually buying the actual Bitcoin and keeping them in a digital wallet.

 The short answer is that if you want to invest in Bitcoin using an online brokerage, this is the only way to do it.
 Investing and taking possession of actual Bitcoin requires a little additional work and for some, it is not worth the hassle when they already know how to buy and sell stocks and invest in ETFs.